Itajaí: International trade

 As of 2014, the municipality of Itajaí conducted 1.61% of Brazil's total export trade with $3.91B (USD) worth of goods.
 This figure places Itajaí as the 8th highest exporter in Brazil.
 Of this, 86% or $3.35B (USD) was made up by the trade of animal products.
 The top five material goods exported by Itajaí for that year were poultry meat (52%), pork (21%), other prepared meat (9.6%), preserved meat (7.3%), and frozen bovine meat (2.2%).

 Port of Itajaí

-The Port of Itajaí is the main port of Santa Catarina, and the second largest in Brazil in terms of the movement of containers.
+The Port of Itajaí is the main port of Santa Catarina, and the third largest in Brazil in terms of the movement of containers.
 It serves as the main port for exports in the region, and almost all production of the state of Santa Catarina moves through it at some point.

+The Port of Itajaí has an unusual hurdle, in that the Steamboat Pallas was sunk there in 1893, during the Brazilian Naval Revolts, while supplying meat to the protesters.
+The ship, rediscovered in 2017 under layers of mud under the sea, prevents the expansion of the port and the entry of bigger ships.
+It is expected to be removed until 2030, alongside other improvements of the port.

+In 2025, the Brazilian Federal government announced the creation of a state-owned company to administrate the port of Itajaí, previously controlled by the city.
+In 2025, the port was temporarily administrated by the same company who administrates the Port of Santos, and in January 2026 this temporary administration was transferred to Companhia das Docas do Estado da Bahia (Codeba), which administrates the Port of Salvador.